 Being a methodologist you took up the next problem in the same category and solved it in 6 hours, the next in 2 and half hours and the fourth in one and half hours.
 You were satisfied.
 By then you had identified many useful patterns and incorporated them into a system of Sudoku problem solving.
 You thought you reached the end of Sudoku challenge.

 Before closing this avenue of problem solving however, you went to explore the Sudoku world casually and in a few minutes faced the reportedly hardest Sudoku problem in the world by Prof Inkala, a mathematician.

 Quickly you found its hardness to be of a different level altogether.
-By now you have reached the comfort zone in Sudoku and developed a fairly comprehensive general system of solving Sudoku problems.
+By now you have reached the comfort zone in Sudoku and developed a fairly comprehensive system of solving Sudoku problem.
 Still it took you a dozen hours, it was certainly laborious, but at the end you solved it without much difficulty.
 In the process you had developed the second and more comprehensive version of your Sudoku problem solving method.
 Finally you left Sudoku problem solving altogether.

 You have discovered more and more powerful patterns as you went on to solve problems of gradually increasing difficulty.

 Learning by discovering useful patterns and rules is a crucial ability in problem solving.

 This is the way our mental problem solving framework gets shaped.